b-star-fellowship/b-star-fellowship.github.io/index.markdown

 Every year, we give a **$10,000** grant to a team of two student founders.
 From **June 1 - August 15**, you'll build v1 of your product and launch it to friends, family and random internet strangers.

-If you're interested in joining our 2024 fellowship, [please apply!](https://forms.gle/CPwBHFqYcksibz658).
 To get a sense for what kind of products you can build in B*, check out our fellows' work [here](/products).

 # Who runs B*?